nhost/nuxt/README.md

 };
 ```

-This property takes the following values:
+`nhostAuth` takes the following values:

-1. `true`: User has to be authenticated to access this page.
-Users who are logged out will be redirected to the `logout` route.
+1. `true`: Users must be authenticated to access this page.
+If the user is not authenticated, the user gets redirected to the `logout` route.
 2. `false`: This is the default value; no authentication required.
 3. `'guest'`: This page can only be accessed by unauthenticated users.
 Users who are logged in will be redirected to the `home` route.